alcohol content in alcoholic beverages

 – Type of alcohol – different drinks have different strengths.

-Knowledge of these aspects makes calculating percentage ABV more accurate and allows you to create drinks according to your own taste preferences.
+Knowledge of these aspects makes calculating percentage ABV more accurate and allows you to create drinks according to your own taste preferences and allows you to confidently figure out alcohol content and customize each cocktail based on desired strength.
 Explore Nemiroff Vodka Collection on the official website of the producer and find the perfect base for any recipe.

 If you know how to calculate ABV cocktail, you can estimate the strength of the drink in advance and adapt the recipe to your personal preferences.
 Thanks to a precisely defined alcohol content, it is easier to achieve a balance between taste and richness.